-The Part 2 plan also allocates some additional sites to deliver 1,400 homes within the Science Vale area to provide continuing support for economic growth in accordance with the Oxfordshire Strategic Economic Plan, to support the delivery of strategic infrastructure and provide a bespoke mix of housing and tenures tailored towards the needs of key employers in this area.
+The Part 2 plan also allocates some AN additional sites to deliver 1,400 homes within the Science Vale area to provide continuing support for economic growth in accordance with the Oxfordshire Strategic Economic Plan AND, to support the delivery of strategic infrastructure AND FACILITATE COMPREHENSIVE

+MASTERPLANNING. and provide a bespoke mix of housing and tenures tailored towards the needs of key employers in this area.
-- 2.1.
-The Local Plan 2031: Part 1 sets out a Spatial Vision and Strategic Objectives that establish the direction of travel for future development and investment in the district.
-They are informed by a detailed understanding of issues and opportunities facing the district and reflect national and local priorities. - 2.2.
-The Part 1 plan also sets out the Spatial Strategy and strategic policies for the district to deliver sustainable development.
-The strategy, referred to as Building on our Strengths, helps to shape where new homes will be built, where opportunities to provide new jobs will be created, and where new infrastructure and services will be provided. - 2.3.
-The Spatial Strategy has three main strands.
-These seek to: - focus sustainable growth within the Science Vale area

-- reinforce the service centre roles of the main settlements across the district, and - promote thriving villages and rural communities whilst safeguarding the countryside and village character. - 2.4.
-The Spatial Strategy set out in the Part 1 plan makes provision for growth of around 23,000 new jobs, 218 hectares of employment land, and at least 20,560 new homes to be delivered during the plan period from 2011 to 2031. - 2.5.
-As has been explained in Chapter 1, the Part 1 plan addresses housing need arising from the Vale of White Horse District (20,560 homes).
-The Part 2 plan seeks to address the agreed quantum of unmet housing need for Oxford City to be met within the Vale, which has been identified as 2,200 homes17. - 2.6.
-The Part 1 plan makes a clear policy commitment for how to plan for unmet need for Oxford in the Vale.

-Core Policy 2 sets a timetable for when this additional housing need will form part of the Vale's housing requirement, subject to the plan making process.
+- 2.1 The Local Plan 2031 Part 1 sets out a Spatial Vision and Strategic Objectives that establish the direction of travel for future development and investment in the district.
+They are informed by a detailed understanding of issues and opportunities facing the district and reflect national and local priorities. - 2.2 The Part 1 plan also sets out the Spatial Strategy and Strategic Policies for the district to deliver sustainable development.
+The strategy, referred to as Building on our Strengths, helps to shape where new homes will be built, where opportunities to provide new jobs will be created, and where new infrastructure and services will be provided. - 2.3 The Spatial Strategy has three main strands.
+These seek to: - focus sustainable growth within the Science Vale area - reinforce the service centre roles of the main settlements across the district, and - promote thriving villages and rural communities whilst safeguarding the countryside and village character. - 2.4 The Spatial Strategy set out in the Part 1 plan makes provision for growth of around 23,000 new jobs, 218 hectares of employment land, and at least 20,560 new homes to be delivered during the plan period from 2011 to 2031. - 2.5 As has been explained in Chapter 1, the Part 1 plan addresses housing need arising from the Vale of White Horse District (20,560 homes).
+The Part 2 plan seeks to address the agreed quantum of unmet housing need for Oxford City to be met within the Vale, which has been identified as 2,200 homes17. - 2.6 The Part 1 plan makes a clear policy commitment for how to plan for unmet need for Oxford in the Vale.
+Core Policy 2 sets a timetable for when this additional housing need will form part of the Vale's housing requirement, subject to the plan making process. - 2.7 The Vale of White Horse housing requirement, on adoption of the Vale of White Horse Local Plan 2031 Part 2, or two years after adoption of Local Plan 2031 Part 1, whichever is sooner, will be at least 22,760 homes18.